home-assistant/home-assistant.io/source/_components/sensor.nmbs.markdown

   required: true
   type: string
 station_live:
-  description: Setting this will create another sensor to monitor the liveboard in a station
+  description: Setting this will create another sensor to monitor the liveboard in a station.
   required: false
   type: string
 name: